bioliberty/serialplot/docs/IDEAS.md

 ## serialplot fork ideas:
  - [ ] settings creator tool (gui) that lets you change
- - [ ] plot tabe at bottom:  split into two sets of columns so you can see more at one time.
+ - [ ] plot tab at bottom:  split into two sets of columns so you can see more at one time.
  - [ ] window cursors:  overlay ac noise, dc noise, slope (linear regression best effort, 1st order), min, max, avg...
+  - [ ] ^ maybe instead of cursors, just use plot width.
   - [ ] ^ later, try 2nd and 3rd order, other types of fit...)
  - [ ] two or more plot groups.  each has a channel selector.
+   - [ ] ^ related, group settings so they can all be turned on/off together? set gain together etc?
  - [ ] change to BIN pack - allow more suited type for us.
  - [ ] build on MAC.
  - [ ] side panel to show ALL data coming in
  - [ ] side panel to pick up SWO comms?
  - [ ] somewhere to keep ideas ?
 MD FILE?  docs folders
+ - [ ] plot width - slider or something, percentage of buffer size.
+ - [ ] hover over trace - pop up with the name of the ch
  - [ ] channel options - add INTERPOLATION (to gain etc)
+ - [ ] chn options - for offset, add a button to grab the LAST READING OF THAT CH and apply as -ve offset.
  - [ ] channel options - add units?
  - [ ] x axis - be clearer what scale / units are
  - [ ] x-y:  zoom in.
+ - [ ] barplot - doesnt read the plot "visible" option, just plots everything. change to use it.
+ - [ ] copy barplot for generic new alg calcs, how to set a window though? (maybe just use plotwidth)
  - [ ] have a "digitial channel" type (eg for valve pack) - seperate grid, put markers, view in HEX, have a BITFIELD (name + bit,  name appears on y axis)
  - [ ] command structure setup - plug in (wireshark esque)- make one specific for lg01 comms protocol (use the repo json!!)
  - [ ] some type of built in settings or autoloader button click to load different lifehub #xx packs?
  - [ ] somehow allow an external hook into an anaylser (eg my python progs).
 OR just an easier/better csv export.
+ - [ ] make the record button always visible.  if filename missing, just use a default "???_<timestamp>.csv"

  ## Complex Frame
-  - float is 8B here!  make float 4B (call it stm float?) and drop double (or check and make 8B?)
   - payload size is number of BYTES for the SAMPLES total for all chans.
     ie if its 2ch u16, and payload = 4. then its 1 SET of 2ch u16 samples, 4B total.
     MIGHT REWORK THIS TO BE CLEARER.